sindresorhus/get-port/readme.md

 Type: `number`

 The last port of the range.
 Must be in the range `1024`...`65535` and must be greater than `from`.

+### clearLockedPorts

+Clear the internal cache of locked ports.

 ## Beware